leklab/mt_structural_rna/README.md

   - [MT-T()_ appended.tsv](tRNA/appended): input of each mt-tRNA containing the information from unappended tsv files, the genomic coordinates that correspond to each base, and the pair for half of the bases
   - [pop_data.py](tRNA/appended/pop_data.py): upon input of the tsv file of a certain tRNA, produces a SVG image that represents bases with common mutations from [pop_data.tsv](tRNA/appended/pop_data.tsv) in red and other bases in black
   - [pop_data.tsv](tRNA/appended/pop_data.tsv): Gnomad population data of the common mutations at every base from a study of ~17000 individuals
-  - [reference_tRNA.py](tRNA/appended/reference_tRNA.py): draws reference tRNA in SVG using input of specific TSV files
+  - [reference_tRNA.py](tRNA/appended/reference_tRNA.py): older code that draws reference tRNA in SVG using input of specific TSV files
-  - [tRNA.py](tRNA/appended/tRNA.py): another code to draw reference tRNA in SVG using input of specific TSV files
+  - [tRNA.py](tRNA/appended/tRNA.py): newer code based on Jenny's RNR code that also draws reference tRNA in SVG using input of specific TSV files
   - [tRNA_add_coord.sh](tRNA/appended/tRNA_add_coord.sh): appends ALL genomic coordinates to tsv files in the same directory
   - [tRNA_genes.txt](tRNA/appended/tRNA_genes.txt): information of start and end genomic coordinates and direction of each tRNA used in [tRNA_add_coord.sh](tRNA/appended/tRNA_add_coord.sh)
   - [variant_all_genes.py](tRNA/appended/variant_all_genes.py): upon insert of the genomic coordinate and base of a mutation, searches through all tRNA tsv files to produce a SVG image of the tRNA on which the mutation lies with the mutated base highlighted and changed